 - 1. Log on to the machine as a domain administrator and start the setup program. - 2.
 Click Install Acronis Backup.
 Accept the terms of the license agreement. - 3.
 Select the Back up this machine's data check box, and on the next page ensure that the Microsoft Exchange Server check box is selected. - 4.
 When prompted for licenses, select I purchased a license or a subscription. - 5.
-Click Add licenses and type in your license key or import it from a file. - 6.
-Leave the default I will register the component(s) later setting. - 7.
-Specify credentials for the account under which the Agent for Exchange service will run.
-By default, the setup program will create a dedicated user account for the service. - 8.
+Type in your license key or import it from a file. - 6.
+Ensure that the proper license is selected, and then click Next. - 7.
+Leave the default I will register the component(s) later setting. - 8.
 Choose whether the machine will participate in the Acronis Customer Experience Program (CEP). - 9.
 Proceed with the installation.